anon5r/gamelauncher-app.github.io/index.md

 Using the account stored in the computer in advance, login is performed in the same way as when accessing with a browser, and even the button click on the launcher startup screen is automated.

+Check out [Gist here](https://gist.github.com/anon5r/3304b88e8b6e8a28805f2ddc942f2a2f) to see how it works.

+It reproduces the same behavior using [Microsoft&reg; Power Automate](https://flow.microsoft.com).
+What we are doing is almost the same as this.

+## How to use

 0. Register an account via this app.
 1. Select the game to start